NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     your organization.
 Each of these computers has a DHCP drive implemented in UEFI firmware.
-During software update deployment, when these computers need to reboot, it is necessary for a technician or the computer’s user to enter a PIN to enable the computer to restart.
+During software update deployment, when these computers need to reboot, it is necessary for a technician or the computer's user to enter a PIN to enable the computer to restart.
 You want to enable automatic restarts to occur when computers are connected to the wired network without requiring a PIN to be entered.
 A PIN should be required if the computer is